tosin2013/openstack-all-in-one/README.md

 * Two ethernet Ports
     * First interface used for general connectivity.
     * Second interface used for the OpenStack services.
-This secondary interface needs to be connected to a seperate router.
+This secondary interface needs to be connected to a separate router.
         * gl-inet is an example router
         * a small 5 port router is another alternative.
 * Your system must have at least 4 CPUs, 8GB RAM, and 30GB disk space.